Is Having Dental Work During Pregnancy Safe?

 Routine x-rays, typically taken during annual exams, can usually be postponed until after the birth.
 X-rays are necessary to perform many dental procedures, especially emergencies.
 According to the American College of Radiology, no single diagnostic x-ray has a radiation dose significant enough to cause adverse effects in a developing embryo or fetus.

-Fetal organ development occurs during the first trimester; it is best to avoid all potential risks at this time, if possible.
-If non-emergency dental work is needed during the third trimester, it is usually postponed until after the birth.
+Fetal organ development occurs during the first trimester; as such, it is best to avoid all potential risks at this time, if possible.
+Also, if non-emergency dental work is needed during the third trimester, it is usually postponed until after the birth.
 This is to avoid the risk of premature labor and prolonged time lying on your back.

 Suggestions for addressing your pregnancy and dental work needs: